Madurai Veeran (1956 film): Soundtrack

-The music was composed by G. Ramanathan, while the lyrics were by Udumalai Narayana Kavi, Thanjai N. Ramaiah Dass and Kannadasan.
+The music was composed by G. Ramanathan.
 The song "Summa Kidantha Sothukku Kashtam" is based on "Yeruvaaka Saagaaro Ranno Chinnanna", composed by Master Venu for the Telugu film Rojulu Marayi (1955).
 A. V. Meiyappan, distributor of Rojulu Marayi's Tamil remake Kaalam Maari Pochu (1956), which re-used "Yeruvaaka Saagaaro Ranno Chinnanna" as "Kallam Kabadam Theriyadhavane" (also known as "Yerupooti Povaye Anne Sinnanne"), sued Lena Chettiar, accusing him of stealing the tune of his film song.
 V. L. Ethiraj, a renowned lawyer, appeared for Chettiar.
 The judge observed that the tune of both songs were based on folklore music, and no-one could claim a right of ownership to such music.
 The case was dismissed.
 The song "Aadal Kaaneero" is set in the Carnatic raga known as Charukesi, and attained popularity.
 A remix of "Vaanga Machan Vaanga" was recorded by Hiphop Tamizha for the 2019 film Vantha Rajavathaan Varuven.